jpjdebeer/CHAUMA/STANDARD GUIDE.md

 <h3>2.
 Documentation</h3>
 </li>Please add comments to your methods, variables and classes and be as clear and as concise as possible</li>
-<li>Include a summary at the beginning of the program to explain what the program does, its key features, and any unique techniques it uses</li>
 <li>Single line comment		//text...	</li>
 <li>Multiple/Paragraph comments	/*...text...*/	</li>
 <li>javadoc comments. javadoc comments begin with /** and end with */.
 They can be extracted into an HTML file using JDK’s javadoc command. </li>